Honghung123/web-novel/README.md

 #### **Config firebase authentication**

 Currently, this project uses Firebase authentication with username/password, Google and Github provider.
-So, you will have to config with client id and secret key for [Google](https://console.developers.google.com/auth/clients) and [Github](https://github.com/settings/applications/new) provider.
+So, you will have to config with client id and secret key for [Google](https://console.developers.google.com/auth/clients) and [Github](https://github.com/settings/applications/new) provider at your Firebase console panel.

 #### **Run Application**